Bogomolov multipliers for some $p$-groups of nilpotency class 2: Abstract

 \section{Abstract}

 The Bogomolov multiplier $B_0(G)$ of a finite group $G$ is defined as the subgroup of the Schur multiplier consisting of the cohomology classes vanishing after restriction to all abelian subgroups of $G$.
 The triviality of the Bogomolov multiplier is an obstruction to Noether's problem.
 We show that if $G$ is a central product of $G_1$ and $G_2$, regarding $K_i\leq Z(G_i), i=1,2$, and $\theta:G_1\to G_2$ is a group homomorphism such that its restriction $\theta\vert_{K_1}:K_1\to K_2$ is an isomorphism, then the triviality of $B_0(G_1/K_1), B_0(G_1)$ and $B_0(G_2)$ implies the triviality of $B_0(G)$.
-We show that the Bogomolov multipliers are trivial for seven series of $4$-generator $p$-groups of nilpotency class $2$ that do not have the ABC (Abelian-By-Cyclic) property.
-We give a positive answer to Noether's problem for all $2$-generator $p$-groups of nilpotency class $2$, and for two series of $4$-generator $p$-groups of nilpotency class $2$ that do not posses the ABC property (with the usual requirement for the roots of unity).
+We give a positive answer to Noether's problem for all $2$-generator $p$-groups of nilpotency class $2$, and for one series of $4$-generator $p$-groups of nilpotency class $2$ (with the usual requirement for the roots of unity).

 {{\rm Gal}} {{\rm im}} {{\rm res}} {{\rm GL}} {{\rm Br}} {{\rm lcm}} {{\rm ord}} {\fnsymbol{footnote}}